 Redlands bust 1967

+It was probably the most famous bust in rock history.
 On Feb.
-12, 1967, at 7:55 p.m.., Sussex police, headed by Chief Inspector Dineley, knocked at the door of Keith’s country home, disrupting a small party he was having, producing a search warrant, claiming that drugs were being used on the premises.
-The police ransacked the house in search of the drugs, discovering four pep pills in a green velvet jacket that Mick claimed was his (which was in fact Marianne Faithfull’s), a naked woman, “Miss X.” (wrapped only in a fur rug, actually also Marianne) and heroin tablets possessed by Robert Fraser.
-Mick, Keith, and Fraser were arrested, though a “Mr. X.“, also in possession of drugs, was not.
+12, 1967, at 7:55 p.m., Sussex police, led by Chief Inspector Dineley, knocked on the door of Redlands, Keith’s country home, disrupting a small party he was hosting, and produced a search warrant, alleging that drugs were being used on the property.
+When the police searched the home for drugs, they found “Miss X.”, a naked woman, four pep pills, and a green velvet jacket that Mick claimed was his, but was actually Marianne Faithfull’s. (who was also only wrapped in a fur rug) and heroin pills that Robert Fraser was in possession of.

 (Ref. redlands bust)

 While Fraser and Mick went to Brixton Jail, Keith was assigned to Wormwood Scrubs for the evening.
 The Who released two Stones songs the following day, June 30 (“The Last Time” and “Under My Thumb”) in an effort to maintain their reputation in the media, and there were demonstrations outside the courthouse.
 The following day, on June 30, there was a significant public outcry.
 The public genuinely rallied behind the Rolling Stones, with everyone agreeing that the government intended to humiliate the Stones by handing down such severe sentences on tenuous charges.